score-json/json/docs/s-core/trustable/statements/JLS-16.md

 normative: true
 ---

-A list of tests is provided (can be extracted from test execution) and test environments is provided.
+A list of tests, which is extracted from the test execution, is provided, along with a list of test environments.
 (TODO)